Login Sign in

 Dog Yeast Infection Home Remedy Risks

-You may read on the internet that apple cider vinegar or coconut oil will cure a yeast infection, but this is not accurate and may make the problem worse.
-One at home remedy that you can utilize, however, is hypochlorous acid.
-Hypochlorous acid (HOCl) is a gentle disinfectant that has antifungal, antibacterial, and anti-inflammatory properties and can be very helpful as an adjunct therapy to manage both skin and ear yeast infections in dogs.
-HOCl is only effective if it is a stabilized formula, and comes in liquid and in wipes.
+You may see claims online that apple cider vinegar or coconut oil can cure a yeast infection, but this isn’t true and may even make things worse.
+One safe at-home option is hypochlorous acid (HOCl).
+HOCl is a gentle disinfectant with antifungal, antibacterial, and anti-inflammatory properties, and it can help support treatment for skin and ear yeast infections.
+It works only when made in a stabilized formula and is available as a liquid or in wipes.

 How to Prevent Yeast Infections in Dogs

-If your dog has problems with yeast infections or you just want to make sure yeast infections DON’T become a problem, there are several things you can do at home to minimize your pet’s risk:
+If your dog often gets yeast infections—or you want to prevent them—there are several things you can do at home to lower their risk:

 • If your dog has an underlying condition that predisposes them to yeast infections, get that problem managed.

-• If your dog swims a lot or has problems with repeated ear infections, instill a few drops of a 1:1 solution of white vinegar and rubbing alcohol after swimming or daily as needed in their ears to dry and acidify the ear canal.
+• For dogs that swim a lot or get repeat ear infections, a few drops of a 1:1 white vinegar and rubbing alcohol mix can help dry and acidify the ears after swimming or as needed.
 Do NOT use this solution if they already have an infection, as the alcohol is irritating to damaged skin.
 You can also use a hypochlorous acid ear solution as well.

 • Use hypochlorous wipes to clean their paws and skin folds daily, or anywhere they seem to have a buildup of yeast.
 If your dog has seasonal allergies, use the wipes to remove pollen and dust that might be aggravating.